Vyral/base-template/_drafts/understanding-the-importance-of-getting-a-home-inspection.md

 {% include youtube.html %}

-Today, we’ll discuss why a home inspection is vitally important to those buying a home.
+<center>Today, we’ll discuss why a home inspection is vitally important to those buying a home.</center>

 What makes an inspection such a necessary part of the real estate transaction for homebuyers?